weimers1/portfolio/README.md

 Then build client with `gcloud builds submit ./client --config=./client/cloudbuild.yaml --substitutions _VITE_BASE_URL_API_ARG=<backend_url>`.

-Then, assuming secret manager has been set up with the proper secrets as seen in the following `substitutions` section, create a `cloudbuild.yaml` file in the root of `server`:
+Then, assuming GCP secret manager has been set up with the proper secrets as seen in the following `substitutions` section, create a `cloudbuild.yaml` file in the root of `server`:

 ```
 steps: